 - obtain the IC’s taxpayer identification number.

 The IRS imposes these requirements because it is very concerned that to avoid paying taxes, many ICs don’t report all the income they earn.
 To help prevent this, the IRS wants to find out how much you pay ICs you hire and make sure it has their correct tax ID numbers.
+(Learn more about tax deductions for landlords.)

 Threshold for IC Income Reporting on IRS Form 1099